turn-project/turn/README.md

 For a Rails application, put the require line into the 'test/test_helper.rb' script.
 Now your Rails tests will use TURN formatting.

+## Configuration

+You can use `Turn.config` to adjust turn configuration.

+Options are following:

+    tests          List of if file names or glob pattern of tests to run.
+Default: ["test/**/{test,}*{,test}.rb"] exclude         List of file names or globs to exclude from tests list.
+Default: [] pattern         Regexp pattern that all test name's must match to be eligible to run.
+Default: /.*/ matchcase       Regexp pattern that all test cases must match to be eligible to run.
+Default: nil loadpath        Add these folders to the $LOAD_PATH.
+Default: ['lib'] requires        Libs to require when running tests.
+Default: [] format          Reporter type (:pretty, :dot, :cue, :marshal, :outline, :progress).
+Default: :pretty live            Test against live install (i.e. Don't use loadpath option).
+Default: false verbose         Verbose output?
+Default: false
+    trace           Number of backtrace lines to display.
+Default: set from ENV or nil natural         Use natural language case names.
+Default: false ansi            Force colorized output (requires 'ansi' gem).
+Default: set from ENV or nil

+To set option just call the desired method:

+    Turn.config.format = :progress

+Also, you can use following environment variables to adjust settings:

+    backtrace       Number of backtrace lines to display.
+Default: set from ENV or nil ansi            Colorize output (requires 'ansi' gem).

 ## RAILS/BUNDLER USERS